A Quarter of Americans Spend All Day Inside, Survey Finds - Slashdot

 PETER - Fuckin' A...

+If you change the filters and keep up on maintenance, as well as bring in an air purifier or two, you can make the air in your home better then outdoor air.
+Outdoors has lots of pollen and other things floating around in the air that ranges from mildly irritating to downright toxic.
+Be like a low pollen day would be easy on an allergenic person while a day in some of China's smog filled cities would be very bad.

+Still, getting outside is still nice and a little bit of sun is suppose to be good for us.

-But...what about skin cancer and outdoor pollutant (Score:2)
+But...what about skin cancer and outdoor pollutant (Score:5, Funny)

 I've heard there's this thing called teh sun that emits radiation.
 I don't want skin cancer.